Divorce Attorney in Charlotte, NC

 North Carolina is a “no-fault” state.
 This means that either spouse can file for and ask the Court to enter a Divorce Judgment to officially and lawfully end the marriage without the consent of the other party, without the signature of the other party, and without a finding that one spouse is at fault for the end of marriage.

-On the other hand, an absolute divorce is the process for legally ending a marriage.
+An absolute divorce is the process for legally ending a marriage.
 Before the North Carolina Court can grant your divorce, you must meet the following requirements:

 - (a) You physically separate from your spouse.